• Access your auto policy documents

-- Are legally entitled to drive the vehicle and are using it with their permission
+- Are using the vehicle with the owner’s permission

-- Haven't committed an offence under Canada's Criminal Code while operating their vehicle
+- Haven't committed an offence under Canada's Criminal Code while operating your vehicle

-- Don't use their vehicle for one of the uses prohibited in their policy (for example: racing)
+- Don't use the vehicle for one of the uses prohibited in their policy (for example, no racing)